Pushforwards of Tilting Sheaves: Tilting sheaves and base change

-\begin{proposition} Let $X/k$ be a smooth projective variety and $l/k$ a finite field extension.
-Denote by $\pi_l: X_l\rightarrow X$ the projection.
-Suppose that $\sT$ is a locally free sheaf on $X$ with endomorphism algebra having geometrically finite global dimension.
-If $\pi_l^*\sT$ is a tilting sheaf then so is $\sT$. \end{proposition}
+\begin{proposition} Let be $l/k$ a finite field extension.
+Denote by $\pi_l: X_l\rightarrow X$ the canonical morphism.
+Suppose that $\sT$ is a locally free sheaf on $X$.
+Then $\sT$ is a tilting sheaf on $X$ if and only if $\pi_l^*\sT$ is a tilting sheaf on $X_l$. \end{proposition}